Day 15 – Tuesday, February 10, 2026

 A friendly family with 2‑year‑old Michael, who never looks into the camera

-At the granite stone was a QR code for a cool video of Caldera tourism board, if interested, you are welcome to watch it: (https://youtu.be/bEYETIgSUPc?feature=shared).
+At the granite stone was a QR code for a cool video of the Caldera tourism board; if interested, you are welcome to watch it: (https://youtu.be/bEYETIgSUPc?feature=shared).
 Anyhow, someone did tell me the beaches in this area are the best ones in Chile.

 Way behind schedule, I rode on a pretty road.